Ace Hardware: History

+In 1961, Ace relocated its warehouse and corporate offices to Bedford Park, Illinois.
+By the end of the decade, the company built warehouses in Northern California and Georgia to support its expansion into the Western and Southeastern states.

 Founder and longtime president Richard Hesse retired in 1973.
-The company was thereafter sold to its retailers and restructured as a cooperative, moving its headquarters to Oak Brook, Illinois.
-Independent retailers became the exclusive shareholders in the company.
+Ace relocated its corporate offices to Oak Brook, Illinois, the following year and opened a distribution center in Addison.
+The company was thereafter sold to its retailers and restructured as a cooperative.
+Independent retailers became the exclusive shareholders in the company and the corporate entity remained as a wholesaler and distributor.
 The strategy proved successful, and Ace surpassed $1 billion in wholesale sales for the first time in 1985; it went on to pass $5 billion in 2015.

-Under CEO Roger Peterson (1986-95), Ace sales more than doubled from $801M in 1983 to more than $2B in 1993.
-In October 1994, Ace launched a strategic plan known as “The New Age of Ace” with the objective, by 2000, to improve retail performance, more efficient operations, international growth, and a faster pace for new store openings.
+Under CEO Roger Peterson (1986–1995), Ace sales more than doubled from $801M in 1983 to more than $2B in 1993.
+Needing more space to support its operations in the Midwest, Ace opened a 1.1 million–square-foot distribution center in Princeton, Illinois, in February to serve more than four hundred fifty stores.
+In October 1994, Ace launched a strategic plan known as "The New Age of Ace" with the objective, by 2000, to achieve improved retail performance, more efficient operations, international growth, and a faster pace for new store openings.
+The company reported a fifteen-percent jump in sales from 1993 to 1994.